C2SM/git-course/advanced/Exercise_7.md

 .git/hooks/pre-commit-verify-name-and-email
 ```

-Don't forget that all scripts need to be executable!
+> **Hint:** Don't forget that all scripts need to be executable!

+Finally, verify that both `pre-commit` hooks are working correctly.

-## Conclusion
+## Conclusion <a name="conclusion"></a>

-In this exercise, you learned how to implement a pre-commit hook that prevents committing files with trailing whitespace.
+In this exercise, you learned how to implement a `pre-commit`` hook that prevents committing files with trailing whitespace.
 You also explored setting up multiple pre-commit hooks for different tasks.
 This helps improve code quality and maintain consistency in your development workflow.